MeliroseLiwag/AudioClassification_AnimalCalls/README.md

 This project explores the use of regular Machine Learning techniques (such as Gaussian Mixture Models (GMM) and Support Vector Machines (SVM)) in classifying audio files.
 As we learned, simple machine-learning techniques could be used on images for a simple classification prompt.
 Audio files could be simplified into a matrix of values in the same way that images can be simplified into a matrix of pixel values.
 With this, we decided to experiment with using image classification methods and expanded on said methods for audio classification.

 # Novelty
-1. Attempts audio classification on audio sounds
+1. Attempts classification on audio files
 2. Custom dataset, consisting of 2 datasets curated for this project
-3. Use of simple modeling techniques in lew of state-of-the-art audio classification methods
+3. Use of simple modeling techniques in lieu of state-of-the-art audio classification methods

 # Data
 Data is gathered from the Animal Sound Archive website from a museum in Berlin and contains around 120,000 sound recordings of various species.
 The downloadable data is available upon request only but the cleaned and final dataset used for this project can be found in [`data.csv`](/Final_Project/Data/data.csv)